-To confirm that the above represent the current applicable rates, contact the Committee on House Administration at x58281.
+To confirm the current applicable rates, contact the Committee on House Administration at x58281.
 Each Member may establish a lower reimbursement rate.

 For purposes of this paragraph, "privately-owned" and "privately-leased" vehicles do not include any vehicle owned or leased by the principal campaign of a Member, a political-action committee, or a political party.